stxrrymuffin/personal-website/README.md

 in the past, people/games that inspire me, and some organizations I highly support (if you make a donation, let me know and I'll match you!:D) For example, I love cats, Venti from Genshin Impact, and retro / low poly aesthetics :>

+Link to website: stxrrymuffin.github.io/personal-website *Note: you will probably have to switch between pages to enable the autoplay audio, which is typically disabled on browsers.

 ## Why I made this project
 I made this project because I want to be able to share a little bit about myself through my art & creations, especially as I am getting to meet more people & different communities:)